CrunchyData/postgres-operator-client/docs/content/reference/pgo_stop.md

 ### Synopsis

-Stop allows you to stop a PostgreSQL cluster.
+Stop sets the spec.shutdown field to true, allowing you to stop a PostgreSQL cluster.
 The --force-conflicts flag may be required if the spec.shutdown field has been used before.

 ### RBAC Requirements